-Since 2001, Rodda has coached 11 Big West champions and 41 all-conference performers.
-The 49ers have also had 31 regional qualifiers, 14 national qualifiers and seven All-Americans in Rodda's group, including two-time honoree and Big West Field Athlete of the Year Chris Richardson.
+Since 2001, Rodda has coached 11 Big West champions and 43 all-conference performers.
+The 49ers have also had 35 regional qualifiers, 15 national qualifiers and eight All-Americans in Rodda's group, including two-time honoree and Big West Field Athlete of the Year Chris Richardson.
 In 2008, Richardson garnered his second All-America honor after placing third in the decathlon at the NCAA outdoor championships.

-Most recently, Katrina Graves-Johnson earned second-team All-America honors in the high jump during the 2012 indoor season, before receiving honorable mention recognition at the NCAA Outdoor Championships.
+In 2012, Katrina Graves-Johnson claimed second-team All-America honors in the high jump during the indoor campaign, before receiving honorable mention recognition at the NCAA Outdoor Championships.

 In 2006, LBSU had three All-Americans in Chris Richardson and triple jumpers John Temidara and Ronald Carter.
 That same year, Rodda was tabbed the NCAA West Region jumps/combined events assistant coach of the year.